danielrosehill/StartupIdeas/docs/Backup_related/Backup The Command Line.md

 The pitch is now:

 *At BashGenie, we've rearchitected the human-server interface by developing the world's first ever Command Level Backup (CLB) Solution.
 A backup tool with native command-level support that's as watchful as you are ambitious*

+And here's the executive pitch:

+*With tech salaries continuing to snowball, we know that it's become difficult to be as discerning as is ideal when going to market.
+It's with this realisation in mind that we developed BashGenie.
+BashGenie creates a layer of abstraction between the idiots you hired to run your servers and the command line that holds the digital keys to your infrastructure.
+With BashGenie, you can hire less qualified people for even less money.
+And with our native ChatGPT integration you can bring the power of AI to elevate the code monkeys into code geniuses.
+Be smart.
+Be a BashGenie.*